#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing you should know when planting spring flowers, vegetables, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
+The first thing to know when planting spring flowers, vegetables, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted into blocks by climate.
 Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

-In Zone 5, which includes parts of Pennsylvania as well as upstate New York, Vermont, New Hampshire, and southern Maine, your best bets for veggies will be root vegetables like beets and carrots, leafy greens including lettuce, and cruciferous veggies like cabbage and kale.
+In Zone 5, which includes parts of Pennsylvania as well as upstate New York, Vermont, New Hampshire, and southern Maine, your best bets for veggies will be root vegetables like beets and carrots, leafy greens including lettuce, and cruciferous veggies like broccoli and kale.
 You can try squash, but prepare for additional warming upkeep when late frost is forecast.
-Planting dates are roughly mid-March through May 1st, depending on whether you're directly sowing them into your garden or starting your seeds indoors.
+Planting dates are roughly mid-March through May 1st, depending on whether you're starting your seeds indoors or directly sowing them into your garden.

 Start Seeds Indoors